Virality: Under the Radar or Off the Chart? - Guido Fawkes

 UPDATE: We missed off The Canary Says and it is the most super viral by far…

-That might be on their the back of their now deleted, fake news story about The Sun…
+That might be on the back of their now deleted, fake news story about The Sun…